-Objective: Laparoscopic procedures are accompany with a high occurrence of nausea and vomiting after surgery.
-This study aimed to evaluate the effectiveness of prophylactic intraoperative infusion of dextrose 5% in the avoidence of postoperative nausea and vomiting (PONV).
+Objective: Laparoscopic procedures are accompanied with a high occurrence of nausea and vomiting after surgery.
+This study aimed to evaluate the effectiveness of prophylactic intraoperative infusion of dextrose 5% in the avoidance of postoperative nausea and vomiting (PONV).

-Materials and Methods: In this randomized, double-blind and placebo-controlled clinical trial, 70 ASA class I women, aged 20-40 years scheduled for diagnostic laparoscopy for infertility were studied.
-Following induction of anesthesia, study group (n=35) received ringer's solution10 ml/kg/h with glucose 500mg/kg (dextrose 5%) and placebo group (n=35) received ringer solution with 0.9% normal saline in the same volume intraoperatively.
-The incidence and severity of PONV according to a 4-point scale (0-3) in the post anesthesia care unit (PACU) and during the first 24 hours postoperatively, the first request to antiemetic, and overall antiemetic consumption were compared between two groups.
+Materials and Methods: In this randomized, double-blind, placebo-controlled clinical trial, 70 ASA class I women, aged 20-40 years scheduled for diagnostic laparoscopy for infertility were studied.
+Following induction of anesthesia, study group (n = 35) received Ringer"s solution 10 mL/kg/h with glucose 500 mg/kg (dextrose 5%) and placebo group (n = 35) received Ringer"s solution with normal saline 0.9% in the same volume intraoperatively.
+The incidence and severity of PONV according to a 4-point scale (0-3) in the post-anesthesia care unit (PACU) and during the first 24 postoperative hours, the first request for antiemetic, and overall antiemetic consumption were compared between 2 groups.

-Conclusion: Intraoperative infusion of dextrose 5% was found to be an efficacious method for the prevention/reduction of PONV without significantly difference in postoperative blood sugar levels in patients undergoing diagnostic gynecologic laparoscopy.
+Conclusion: Intraoperative infusion of dextrose 5% was found to be an efficacious method in the prevention/reduction of PONV without any significant difference in postoperative blood sugar levels in patients undergoing diagnostic gynecologic laparoscopy.

 Cite By, Google Scholar